The Land Of Bisti

 Experience: Our expedition is a mixture of photography opportunities and engaging experiences.

 GETTING TO New Mexico

-We recommend flying into either Albuquerque or Santa Fe, then taking one of the shuttle providers to Ghost Ranch so that you arrive at Ghost Ranch by 3 p.m.
+We recommend flying into either Albuquerque or Santa Fe, then taking one of the shuttle providers, White Buffalo or North Central, to Ghost Ranch so that you arrive at Ghost Ranch by 3 p.m.
 This will allow you to get settled, relax a perhaps even walk around a bit to take in the gorgeous scenery before our 5 p.m. gathering ahead of our sunset horseback ride!

 departure from New Mexico

 We will conclude our journey in Albuquerque on October 5th, so it may be most convenient to fly out of Albuquerque.
 We recommend planning your flight out of Albuquerque so that you are leaving our hotel no earlier than 11am.
 Keep in mind, you can always stick around in Albuquerque for the remaining days of the International Hot Air Balloon Festival!

 100% of Marisa's students rate her teaching as "EXCEPTIONAL."